mgnolde/geotrimesh/README.md

 # geoTriMesh

-geoTriMesh converts GIS data to colored 3D meshes (X3D).
+geoTriMesh converts GIS data to colored 3D meshes.
-The library is intended to help to bridge the gap between geospatial data and 3D modelling.
+It is intended to help to bridge the gap between geospatial data and 3D modelling.

 Installation: